Tramontane: Italy

-In Italy it is called tramontana /it/.
+In Italy, it is called tramontana /it/.

 It is a northeasterly or northerly winter wind that blows from the Alps and Apennines (South of the Alps) to the Italian coast.
 It is very prevalent on the west coast of Italy and Northern Corsica.
 It is caused by a weather system from the west following a depression on the Mediterranean, due to the minimum baric level in the Ligurian Sea between Genoa and Corsica, which recalls strong winds.
 It is strongest before sunrise, when it can reach speeds of 70 km/h (45 mph).
-It is a fresh wind of the fine weather mistral type.
+It is a fresh wind of the fine weather, mistral-type.

 A clear sky can occur, or a cloudy sky and precipitation when associated with a perturbed system.
 This last case is called in Liguria "dark Tramontane" (Tramontana Scura), which in Liguria is activated following the invortication of the perturbations coming from the west (or even south-west or north-west) on the Ligurian Sea; for this reason a proverb in the Ligurian language states: "tramuntann-a scüa, ægua següa" ("dark north wind, sure rain").

 In Italy the expression on board, "to lose the Tramontane" (perdere la tramontana), which meant losing one's orientation, then has passed into the common language with the same metaphorical meaning.

 Slovenia

-In Slovenia a word tramontana /sl/ is used for a strong northerly, often hurricane-force wind that blows from the Alps to the Venice bay over Trieste, Slovenian coast and Istria with gusts sometimes as high as 200 km/h (usually 80 km/h).
+In Slovenia, the word tramontana /sl/ is used for a strong northerly, often hurricane-force wind that blows from the Alps to the Venice bay over Trieste, Slovenian coast and Istria, with gusts sometimes as high as 200 km/h (usually 80 km/h).
 It has a transitional nature (from 2 to 4 hours in Koper bay) and it often quickly turns to a bora.
 Due to its strength, it can uproot trees and often damages boats by crashing them into the coast.